After reading this guide, you will be able to:

 🙋Frequently Asked Questions

 No. Microsoft's documentation states that Win+H voice typing needs an internet connection and sends your audio to cloud speech services.
-For offline dictation, use an on-device tool such as SayOnce or Whisperstream, or use Voice Access, which runs locally after its first-time language download.
+For offline dictation, use an on-device tool like SayOnce, Dragon, or Talon, or the separate built-in Voice Access, which runs locally after a first-time language download.

-Users report on Microsoft's Q&A that the auto-punctuation setting for the built-in tools does not always persist between sessions, so it reverts and has to be re-enabled.
-Dedicated alternatives handle punctuation with their own cleanup, either rules-based and local or AI-based in the cloud.
+Win+H uses a fixed cloud vocabulary that cannot learn your terms, so names it misses stay wrong, and users report on Microsoft's Q&A that the auto-punctuation setting does not always persist between sessions.
+Dedicated tools fix both with a personal dictionary and their own punctuation cleanup, either rules-based and local like our presets or AI-based in the cloud.

 Yes for the dedicated tools.
-SayOnce and most paid alternatives paste text into the window you are working in, including code editors and terminals.
-The built-in tools work in standard text fields but can be unreliable in some legacy or non-standard apps.
+SayOnce and most paid alternatives paste text into the window you are working in, including code editors and terminals, from one global hotkey.
+Google Docs voice typing is the exception, since it works only inside a Google Doc in Chrome.

 Sources